cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/script.md

 {{< /highlight >}}

+## Script Location

+The script location may be any of the following:

+* **A relative path**.
+In this case, the script is assumed to be included with the blueprint, and the path is relative to the blueprint's root directory.
+* **An absolute path**.
+In this case, the script must exist in that exact location, on the same machine in which the script operation runs.
+* **A URL** (this includes `file://` URL's).
+In this case, the script must be accessible through that URL from the same machine in which the script operation runs.

 ## Python Scripts

 Python scripts receive specific treatment in the Script plugin.
 If the script path ends with a `.py` extension, it is evaluated within the plugin operation.
 This provides a simple way to access the full plugin API ,without having to write an entire plugin.